Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Background

-Adversarial RL focuses on enhancing the robustness of RL agents by incorporating adversarial perturbations into training, either to train to detect the perturbations or to train to be directly robust to them.
+Adversarial RL focuses on enhancing the robustness of RL agents by incorporating adversarial perturbations into training, either to detect the perturbations or to be directly robust to them.
 This approach improves resilience to observation and environment dynamics perturbations, directly addressing the challenges posed by hostile and uncertain conditions.